hilbix/mc/README.md

 - If you have some `git` trouble, try `git status` and correct until `git status` is clean

-- To update the version of spigot: `cd && cd mc && make update && bukkit stop` (assumes autostart is on)
+- To update the version of Bukkit provided by Spigot: `cd && cd mc && make update && bukkit stop` (assumes autostart is on)

 - If `make` fails try `make clean all` instead

 - If `make update` fails, try `make clean update` instead

+- Look at the output.
+There might be hints when to run `make fix` in case `maven` or `gradle` misbehave (as `make distclean` might not help in that case).

 ## Helpers